denton85/dsinventory/README.md

 ![maintree](https://github.com/user-attachments/assets/42e7f566-3d54-46a9-991d-a99336c9f93a)

 In general, the UI is just a mockup, mess around with it.
-Quantities are not added yet (the variables are there, but no logic to handle them yet).

 List of functions: